SimonBarak/blog/_documents/Linos-Alexandre-Sicilianos-en.md

 The presumption of&nbsp;innocence is&nbsp;one of&nbsp;the elements of&nbsp;a fair trial required by&nbsp;Article 6&nbsp;§ 1.
 It&nbsp;will be&nbsp;violated if&nbsp;a judicial decision or&nbsp;a statement by&nbsp;a public official concerning a&nbsp;person charged with a&nbsp;criminal offence reflects an&nbsp;opinion that he&nbsp;is guilty before he&nbsp;has been proved guilty according to&nbsp;law.

 The Court has made a&nbsp;distinction between statements which reflect the opinion that the person concerned is&nbsp;guilty and statements which merely describe “a state of&nbsp;suspicion”.
-The former infringe the presumption of&nbsp;innocence, whereas the latter do&nbsp;not.
+The former infringes the presumption of&nbsp;innocence, whereas the latter does&nbsp;not.

 However, Article 6 § 2&nbsp;cannot prevent the authorities from informing the public about criminal investigations in&nbsp;progress, but it&nbsp;requires that they do&nbsp;so with _discretion_ and _circumspection_ in&nbsp;order to&nbsp;respect the presumption of&nbsp;innocence.
 The Court has emphasised the importance of&nbsp;_the choice of&nbsp;words_ by&nbsp;public officials in&nbsp;their statements.